ragnarlonn/k6control/README.md

 ## Usage

-Start k6control and connect to a locall
+Starting k6 and then connecting to it using k6control:
 ```
 $ k6 run --quiet --linger script.js >/dev/null &
 $ python k6control.py -a localhost:6565